Prqtection2/basic-deep-neural-network/README.md

 # basic-deep-neural-network
-Basic DNN and graphs of a confusion matrix and loss function.
+Basic Deep Neural Network and presents accuracy in graphs of a confusion matrix and loss function.
 Solves a simple classification problem.